ochiengotieno304/Weather-App/README.md

 Things you may want to cover:

-* Still in production stage, has a few bugs
+* Still in development stage, has a few bugs
 * Improvement of interface in progress